MicrosoftDocs/Advertising-docs/Advertising/bingads-13/campaign-management-service/manualcpcbiddingscheme.md

 ## <a name="inheritedelements"></a>Inherited Elements

 ### <a name="inheritedelementsbiddingscheme"></a>Inherited Elements from BiddingScheme
-The [ManualCpcBiddingScheme](manualcpcbiddingscheme.md) object derives from the [BiddingScheme](biddingscheme.md) object, and inherits the following elements.
+The [ManualCpcBiddingScheme](manualcpcbiddingscheme.md) object derives from the [BiddingScheme](biddingscheme.md) object, and inherits the following elements: [Type](#type).
 The descriptions below are specific to [ManualCpcBiddingScheme](manualcpcbiddingscheme.md), and might not apply to other objects that inherit the same elements from the [BiddingScheme](biddingscheme.md) object.

 |Element|Description|Data Type|
 |-----------|---------------|-------------|